kumarrajiv08/kumarrajiv08/README.md

 # Hello, I'm Rajiv! 👋

-Welcome to my coding realm, where I'm not just a Backend Engineer – I'm your tech sorcerer 🧙‍♂️, crafting optimized architectures and scaling spells!
-Proficient in Java, Spring Boot, and PostgreSQL, I'm on a mission to create systems that perform like magic. ✨🔮
+Welcome to my coding realm, I'm a Backend Engineer proficient in Java, Spring Boot, and PostgreSQL ✨🔮

 ## 💼 Experience at a Glance